Dreambound

 Key Points

-• To become a surgical technician in Pennsylvania, you must complete an accredited program and pass the Certified Surgical Technologist (CST) exam, though licensure is not required.
+• A surgical tech needs to complete an accredited program, pass the Certified Surgical Technologist (CST) exam, and gain work experience.

-Once you have become a certified surgical technician, there are several career paths and opportunities available to you.
-Here are some options to consider as you advance in your career.
+Once you’ve completed your training and become certified, you will be eligible for several career paths.
+Here are some options to consider as you advance in your career:

 Frequently Asked Questions